dzekelid/calls/_listings/twilio/accountsaccountsidconferencesconferencesidparticipants-format-get-openapi.md

       - in: path
         name: CallSid
         description: A 34 character string that uniquely identifies the call
       - in: path
-        name: ConferenceSid
-        description: A 34 character string that uniquely identifies the conference call object
-      - in: path
         name: format
         description: By default, Twilios REST API returns XML